tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

 ## What's Next?

 The next part involves substituting your code with Unity's built-in features.
-For now, play around with the force values using the Inspector, and perhaps consider a new `float` variable for your key input multplier.
+For now, play around with the force values using the Inspector, and perhaps consider a new `float` variable for your key input multiplier.

 ### Part 3